The Phoenix skyline against South Mountain

 Read more

 The Inflation Reduction Act (IRA) of 2022 aimed to lower prescription drug pricing by empowering the federal Centers for Medicare and Medicaid Services (CMS) to negotiate drug prices directly – for the first time – with manufacturers.
-CMS issued guidance on its newly authorized Drug Price Negotiation Program on July 3, 2023, introducing plans to select drugs for negotiation as well as a proposed negotiation process.
 Although this novel authority via the IRA presents the potential for lower prices for commonly prescribed pharmaceuticals, Congress’ initiative has generated significant litigation among drug companies and others raising an array of constitutional arguments.
-A paucity of specific assessments, guidance, and explanations of the existing and forthcoming constitutional arguments arising from the IRA drug pricing provisions warrants specific, ongoing assessment and analyses over the short- and long-terms in the interests of patients and the public’s health.
-With initial Plantinum-level support from Center Adjunct Faculty member Joel Michaels, JD, the Center is intricately involved in assessing these issues through an organized series of activities.
+A paucity of specific assessments, guidance and explanations of the existing and forthcoming constitutional arguments arising from the IRA drug pricing provisions warrants specific, ongoing assessment and analyses over the short- and long-terms in the interests of patients and the public’s health.
+With initial Plantinum-level support from Center Adjunct Faculty member Joel Michaels, JD, the Center assessed these issues through a series of activities.

 Please view our Center's February 21, 2024, webinar focused on constitutional challenges to CMS DPNP.